Last Updated on December 2, 2023 by Electricalvolt

 Electric current flows in a circuit by applying a voltage across the circuit.
 The magnitude of the current depends on the voltage V and circuit resistance R. The rate of heat produced in the circuit depends on the resistance and the square of the current.

 This is known as Joule’s Law of heating.

 A magnetic field is set up around the current-carrying conductor.
 We can find the direction of the magnetic field using the right-hand rule.

-If a current-carrying conductor is placed in a magnetic field the conductor experiences a force.
+If a current-carrying conductor is placed in a magnetic field, the conductor experiences a force.
 The magnitude of the force depends on the magnitude of the current through the conductor and on the strength of the magnetic field.
-The Direction of the force can be found by Fleming’s Left Hand Rule.
+The direction of the force can be found using Fleming’s left-hand rule.